luminide/docs/docs/source/docs/tracking-visualization.md

 (experiment-visualization)=
 ## Experiment Visualization

-To enable monitoring with TensorBoard, follow the [TensorBoard documentation](https://pytorch.org/docs/stable/tensorboard.html).
+To enable monitoring with TensorBoard, follow the <a href="https://pytorch.org/docs/stable/tensorboard.html" target="_blank">TensorBoard documentation</a>.
 Add the following lines to the training code for minimal functionality:

 ```
 from torch.utils.tensorboard import SummaryWriter